Ohio commission approves fracking in state parks and wildlife areas despite fraud investigation

 Citing their contract, the energy group says they cannot reveal who that third party is or the data they collected, Hull said.

-It isn't the first time the alliance has come under fire for using residents' names in government petitions and public comments without their knowledge.
-The group has been accused of the same issue in Wisconsin in 2014, Ohio in 2016 and South Carolina in 2018.
+It isn’t the first time the alliance has come under scrutiny for claims it used residents’ names in government petitions and public comments without their knowledge.
+The group had been accused of the same issue in Wisconsin in 2014, Ohio in 2016 and South Carolina in 2018.

 Ohio Attorney General Dave Yost, a Republican, said in September he would investigate any possible crimes committed through the use of the letters.
 A spokesperson for Yost, Bethany McCorkle, told The Associated Press Wednesday that “this is still an open investigation” and that “there are not any additional details that can be shared at this time.”